Mateen1367/Diabetes.Prediction/README.md

 # Diabetes Prediction Project

+**Description:**
+This project uses patient health data and a Logistic Regression model to predict whether a person is likely to have diabetes.

+---

 ## Overview
 This project uses machine learning to predict whether a patient has diabetes based on different health-related features.
 The main idea is to take patient information, clean and prepare the data, then train a model to classify each patient as either diabetic or not diabetic.